RihabOueslati/JavaFx-EShop-app/README.md

 JavaFX
-Javafx esprit mini project (deal for all)
+esprit mini project (deal for all)

-Description
+Description :

 Create a desktop app for managing deals .
 Requirements

 Create a project called "dealforall" using IntelliJ's JavaFX template.